History of Banbury: Before 1639

-1639 to 1870
+1639–1870

 In 1639, the woollen cloth draper Robert Vivers, who was also lessee of the prebendal estate, owned the Banbury Mill.
 In 1648 he sold it to Londoners Edward Darnelly, who was apothecary and his friend, the bowyer Thomas Brightwell, and in 1671 Mr Darnelly leased the mill windmill in Easington, for £44 a year to Samuel Bradford, the owner of Moor Mill in Oxford.
 Banbury's first major printer was John Cheney.
 He started out in 1765 as the innkeeper of the 'Unicorn' inn by next year he started selling paper as a side-line he had is known to have set up as a jobbing-printer by 1767.
-A boat-building yard was opened in 1790 on the canal at the end of Factory Street and boats were built there until the canal ceased to be used for commercial transport.
-In the 18th century New Bank (and later called the Gillett Bank) had also been Richard Tawney, who was the owner of a major brewery at Oxford.
-The coming of the railway enhanced Banbury's position as a market town, local economic epicentre and regional centre.
+A boatbuilding yard was opened in 1790 on the canal at the end of Factory Street and boats were built there until the canal ceased to be used for commercial transport.
+In the 18th century Banbury New Bank (later the Gillett Bank) had also been Richard Tawney, who was the owner of a major brewery at Oxford.
+The coming of the railway enhanced Banbury's position as a market town and regional centre.
 This was the main factor behind the expansion of the New Bank under Joseph Ashby Gillett and his successors.
 The Cobbs' factory for "weaving, webbing, and horsecloths" was founded around 1700 and continued in production until 1870.
 In the early 19th century the most successful brewery in Banbury was the one owned by Thomas Hunt's, opened in Bridge Street just before 1847.
-A blacking factory was also opened by 1832 and it had five employees in 1851, but closed around 1872.
-The Italianate Elms House on Oxford Road, is a substantial villa built in 1863 for Jonathan Gillet, one of the senior partners of Gillet's Bank, is now the offices of the Primary Care Trust, which lies within the grounds of the Horton Hospital site.
+A blacking factor was also opened by 1832 and it had five employees in 1851, but closed around 1872.
+The Italianate Elms House on Oxford Road, a substantial villa built in 1863 for Jonathan Gillett, one of the senior partners of Gillett's Bank, is now the offices of the Primary Care Trust, which lies within the grounds of the Horton Hospital site.